 Why is it every time my kids have a birthday I get so emotional????
 Please tell me I’m not alone in this!
 It is so fun to watch my kids grow into amazing people, but oh how my heart hurts to see just how fast time passes and how quickly my babes grow!

 We celebrated my daughters 10th birthday last week!
-I may have shred a tear or two, but I mostly enjoyed celebrating her sweet life!
+I definitely shed a tear or two, but I mostly enjoyed celebrating her sweet life!

-I throw my kids a birthday party with their friends every other year.
+The rule at our house is that I will throw my kids a birthday party with their friends every other year.
 This year happened to be the year for my daughters party.
 It took us a few days to come up with a theme that felt a little more “grown up” for her.
 Take a look at my article Fun Birthday Traditions for Small Budgets for a few other ways we celebrate birthdays.

-We finally decided that a Pancake and Pajamas Birthday Party would be the perfect party for young tween girls.
+We finally decided that a Pancake and Pajama Party would be the perfect party for young tween girls.

 Like all of my parties (LEGO Birthday Party for Under $20), I try to plan simple, fun and FRUGAL.
 I want it to be a special day for my kids and all of the party goers….but I also want it to be the least amount of stress possible for me! (that’s just how I roll!)